Continual Test-time Adaptation for End-to-end Speech Recognition on Noisy Speech

-\textbf{Non-continual TTA for ASR}: non-continual TTA methods adapt the source model for each test utterance and reset to the original model for subsequent samples.
-SUTA~\cite{suta} introduces the first TTA approach for non-autoregressive ASR, based on entropy minimization and minimum class confusion.
-SGEM~\cite{sgem} extends TTA to autoregressive ASR models by introducing a general form of entropy minimization. ~\citet{advancing} enhances TTA with confidence-enhanced entropy minimization and short-term consistency regularization.
-However, these non-continual TTA methods views each utterance independently, which only relies on a single utterance and fails to leverage the knowledge across a stream of test samples to improve the adaptation.\\ \textbf{Continual TTA}: Unlike non-continual TTA, which resets to the source model for each sample, continual TTA enables the online model to use learned knowledge to handle gradual changes in the target domain.
-However, it may suffer from model collapse if adaptation is unstable when the data stream is too long.
-To improve CTTA's performance and stability, studies in the computer vision field have developed solutions like stochastic model restoring~\citep{cotta}, sample-efficiency entropy minimization~\citep{eata}, sharpness-aware reliable entropy minimization~\cite{stable-tta}, and fixed frequency model reset~\citep{rdumb}.
+Non-continual TTA methods adapt the source model for each test utterance and reset to the original model for subsequent samples.
+SUTA~\citep{suta} introduces the first TTA approach for non-autoregressive ASR, based on entropy minimization and minimum class confusion.
+SGEM~\citep{sgem} extends TTA to autoregressive ASR models by introducing a general form of entropy minimization. ~\citet{advancing} enhances TTA with confidence-enhanced entropy minimization and short-term consistency regularization.
+However, these non-continual TTA methods view each utterance independently, which only relies on a single utterance and fails to leverage the knowledge across a stream of test samples to improve the adaptation.